senecajs/seneca-in-practice/problems/client/problem.md

 ```
 The goal of the exercise is to build a simple {italic}sum{/italic} service
 client for the pattern defined in the previous exercise.
-The client must add the number passed as parameters (use `process.argv`) and
+The client must add the two numbers passed as parameters (use `process.argv`) and
 print out the result using `console.log`.
 Keep in mind that process.argv are
 passed as string so you might want to transform them into numbers and that
 the first parameter will be on position 2 of argv.